 Tightness or heaviness in the chest.

-symptoms may come and go, with called “exacerbations.”
+COPD symptoms may come and go, with flare-ups called “exacerbations.”

-An , when symptoms become severe, may require a visit to a provider for assessment and treatment.
-These symptoms can differ from person to person, with varying degrees of severity. like pneumonia can cause and may even result in hospitalization.
+An acute exacerbation of COPD, when symptoms become severe, may require a visit to a health care provider for assessment and treatment.
+These symptoms can differ from person to person, with varying degrees of severity.
+Respiratory infections like pneumonia can cause flare-ups and may even result in hospitalization.

-occurs due to lung damage, typically stemming from cigarette smoking.
-Other for include exposure to air pollutants or environmental toxins.
+COPD occurs due to lung damage, typically stemming from cigarette smoking.
+Other risk factors for COPD include exposure to air pollutants or environmental toxins.

 Prolonged exposure to these lung irritants can cause inflammation and increased mucus production, which can injure the delicate internal structure of the lungs.